FANTASIA

 “I don’t deserve to live again.
 I should remain dead.
 All of me.”

-“Now don’t say that,” Isambard said.
+“Now don’t say that.” said Isambard.
 “You’re upsetting her.”
 And Helen was upset.
 The joy of seeing her husband revived was now all gone.
 Her face was flushed with rosy anguish.

 “Why have you brought me back?”
-The mask agonised.
+The mask cried.

 “Because we need you!”
 Helen now could not hold back her pain, and tears gushed from her eyes.

 “It’s alright.”
-Maroula said to Helen, leaping to embracing her sister.
+Mrs Isambard said to Helen, going to embracing her sister.

 “I need you.”
 Helen went on.
 “I can’t do this without you, Rupert.”